albhardy/albhardy.github.io/_events/2017-01-20-workshop-nng.md

 {% include image-full.html file="/2017/1/nng-room.jpg" alt="Training Room" height="500px" type="full"%}

-This is 5 days of in-depth, full-day courses on broad range of design topics by NN/g expert trainers.
+This is 5 days of full-day courses on broad range of in-depth  design topics by NN/g expert trainers.

 Founded in 1998, Nielsen Norman Group has been one of leading organisation in the user experience field: conducting high-quality user experience research and provide interface design recommendations based on empirical evidence.
 During this conference, I attended UX Basic Training, Interaction Design, Human Mind and Usability and obtained UX Certification with Interaction Design Specialties.

 <!--more-->